JarateKing/Competitive-Programming-Textbook/readme.md

-# Competitive Programming Textbook
+# Competitive Programming: Start to Finish

 Textbook for learning competitive programming, suited especially for university students with 1-3 years of computer science experience.
+Title is subject to change.

 ## How to compile